-Office of Student Financial Services University of Pennsylvania Room 100 Franklin Building 3451 Walnut Street Philadelphia, PA 19104-6270 Graduate Group in Epidemiology and Biostatistics Handbook 2017-2018
+Office of Student Financial Services University of Pennsylvania Room 100 Franklin Building

+3451 Walnut Street Philadelphia, PA 191046270 Tel: 2158981988 Email: sfsmail@SFS.upenn.edu

 5 Resources for Students

 5.1 PennCard

 The PennCard is the official identification card of the University of Pennsylvania.
 The PennCard Center is located on the second floor of the Penn Bookstore, 3601 Walnut Street.
 A valid, government-issued photo I.D. is required in order to pick up a PennCard.
 The first PennCard is free.
 Information about the PennCard and its use is provided at http://cms.business-services.upenn.edu/penncard/home.html.